Stacking MOTS-c & Tesamorelin with Retatrutide

 Lean-gain phase:

-- Goal: slow, clean accrual of lean mass
+- The aim: slow, clean accrual of lean mass

 Contraindications